nctu6/ollama/llama/README.md

 > [!IMPORTANT]
 > Do **NOT** run `apply-patches` while you're iterating as that will reset the tracking repo.
 It will detect a dirty tree and abort, but if your tree is clean and you accidentally ran this target, use `git reflog` to recover your commit(s).

 Iterate until you're ready to submit PRs.
-Once your code is ready, commit a change in the `./vendor/` directory, then generate the patches for ollama with
+Once your code is ready, commit a change in the `./vendor/` directory, then generate the patches for unieai with

 ```
 make create-patches